 The most used tarot deck, the RIDER-WAITE-SMITH deck was conceived by Arthur Waite , ilustrated by Pamela Colman Smith and published by Rider in 1910.

-The following pages on Tarot were written thanks to Lotus Tarot Free lessons.
+The following pages on Tarot were inspired from Lotus Tarot Free lessons.

 The Major Arcana naturally fall into two groups, with the Wheel of Fortune significantly at the mid point - this turning point between one half of life and the other is of critical importance.

 The Minor Arcana:

 The 56 Minor Arcana cards are divided into four suits, much like traditional playing cards.
 These are Wands, Cups, Swords and Pentacles.

 Some of the suits may have other names:

 - Wands are also known as Rods or Batons

 - Pentacles are also known as Coins or Discs

 Each suit has numbered cards 1-10, and 4 court cards: Page, Knight, Queen and King